-Many environmentalists have outrightly come out against desalination with regards to their salt disposal approach.
-Most desalination plants pump the left-over brine (water that’s over-saturated with salt) back to the ocean.
+Many environmentalists have outrightly come out against desalination with regard to their salt disposal approach.
+Most desalination plants pump the left-over brine (water that’s over-saturated with salt) back into the ocean.
 This causes a sudden change in the water’s salinity levels and hence, affects sea animals and plants.

 The filtered salts disposed on land can also find their way back to the sea, and pose a threat to aquatic life.